 When I was 18, I fell in love with my college outdoor instructor.
 Joan could scamper up a 5.10 rock face and then turn around and almost cry when she talked about the drowned valley of Hetch Hetchy.
 She was radiant.
 She knew how to listen.
 She had ease, confidence and a tan.
 She had a noble profession, and she loved her job.
 I had no choice; I became an outdoor educator.
 I met many more people like Joan.
 People who cared about kids and wilderness.
 People who combined fun and work.
 They taught me, and together, we taught kids.

-We taught about reverence and risk-taking, self-responsibility and self-confidence.
+We taught about reverence and risktaking, self-responsibility and self-confidence.
 We took people out of their modern-day, comfortable lives, plunged them into wilderness, and proved it nothing to fear.
 We taught that away from possessions and phones, potato chips and people, they could still smile, breathe deep and feel full of simple purpose.
-We used words like ecosystem and ideal consumers.
-By inducing in them little panics of boredom, powerlessness, sexual failure, mortality, paranoia, they can be made to buy (or vote for) virtually anything that is "attractively packaged."
-The advertising industry is founded upon this principle.
+We used words like ecosystem and human disturbance, trophic level and sustainable, and as we talked, we let them see and feel beauty unfiltered by air pollution, noise or fear.